Prague Experience logoPrague tourist information & travel guide logo

 -Duplex Club & Café

-Browse all city centre restaurants
+View all city centre restaurants

 map showing National Museum in Prague

-The National Museum (Národní Muzeum) in Prague occupies two magnificent buildings at the top of Wenceslas Square.
-It is the oldest and largest museum complex in Czechia.
+The National Museum (Národní Muzeum) in Prague is the largest and oldest museum in Czechia.

 Historical Building of the National Museum

-It was designed by Josef Schultz as an architectural symbol of the Czech National Revival.
+The museum was designed by Josef Schultz as an architectural symbol of the Czech National Revival.

 New Building of the National Museum

-Adjacent to the Historical Building, the New Building of the National Museum is also an imposing and iconic structure, but of an entirely different architectural style.
+The New Building of the National Museum is also an imposing and iconic structure, but of an entirely different architectural style.

 The ground floor is a huge oblong block covered in glass.
-On top, sits an even larger block of concrete and glass, elevated high above street level.
+On top sits an even larger block of concrete and glass, elevated high above street level.

-The New Building continues the story of Prague with a permanent exhibition covering the History of the 20th Century.
-This dramatic period spanned the First Czechoslovak Republic, two world wars, Nazi and Communist occupations, and Czechia’s accession to the European Union.
+The New Building focuses on more recent times in Prague.
+A permanent exhibition, 'History of the 20th Century', explores a most dramatic period, spanning the First Czechoslovak Republic, the two world wars, the Nazi and Communist occupations, and Czechia’s accession to the European Union.

 The New Building of the National Museum was constructed in 1937.
-This was before the Nazi and Communist occupations of Prague, but perhaps it was a portent of the turmoil to come - from outside the building seems to exude a chilling power.
+This was before the Nazi and Communist occupations of Prague, but perhaps it was a portent of the turmoil to come—from outside the building seems to exude a chilling power.

-The New Building originally served as the Prague Stock Exchange (1938-1939).
+The New Building originally served as the Prague Stock Exchange (1938–1939).
 During the Communist era, it became the Parliament of Czechoslovakia (1946-1992).
-It then served as the headquarters for Radio Free Europe (1995-2009).
-And finally joined the National Museum in 2009.
+It then served as the headquarters for Radio Free Europe (1995–2009).

 Underground Corridor

-The Cupola (Dome)
+The Cupola (The Dome)

 Visitor Facilities